Shine Like You Mean It

 Light doesn't just make things visible; it changes how people experience the space they're in.
 In ancient times, a city on a hill wasn't just a poetic image; it was a literal lifeline.
 Travelers in the dark didn't need road signs when they could look up and see a glow on the horizon.

 Lamps weren't for decoration; they were survival tools.
-When Jesus says you are the light of the world, He's telling you your presence should reorient people.
+When Jesus says you're the light of the world, He's telling you your presence should reorient people.

 You Don't Generate Light, You Reflect It